Gexkill/sweng2/RASD/src/index.md

 ##Constrains

 ###Regulatory policies
-The system must require to client/taxi driver the permission to get his position and he has to manage sensible data (position, phone number) respecting the privacy law
+The system must require to client/taxi driver the permission to get his position and he has to manage sensible data (position, phone number) respecting the privacy law.
+Furthermore the systems mustn't use notifications to send SPAM respecting the privacy law.

 ###Hardware limitations
 * Mobile app